telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/rest-service-report-source-resolver/how-to-implement-a-custom-report-source-resolver.md

 ## How to implement and use custom IReportSourceResolver with fallback mechanism:

-1. Add to your IReportSourceResolver implementation a constructor with parameter IReportSourceResolver parentResolver.
+1. Add to your IReportSourceResolver implementation a constructor with the parameter IReportSourceResolver parentResolver.
 Then use the parentResolver if the custom report source resolving mechanism fails.

 	{{source=CodeSnippets\MvcCS\Controllers\CustomResolverReportsController.cs region=CustomReportSourceResolverFallBack_Implementation}}
 	{{source=CodeSnippets\MvcVB\Controllers\CustomResolverReportsController.vb region=CustomReportSourceResolverFallBack_Implementation}}

 1. Add to the `ReportServiceConfiguration` the `IReportSourceResolver` implementations in a chain.
-Thus the custom one will be executed first, if it fails the second one and so on.
+Thus the custom one will be executed first, if it fails the second one, and so on.

 	* In `.NET Framework` the `ReportServiceConfiguration` is configured in the implementation of the [ReportsControllerBase](/api/Telerik.Reporting.Services.WebApi.ReportsControllerBase) class